-Paul is a solicitor (qualified in England in 1990, Hong Kong in 1993 and Singapore in 2019 (RFL)).
+Paul is a solicitor (qualified in England in 1990 and Hong Kong in 1993, registered as a foreign lawyer in Singapore).
 He has specialised in commodities, physical trading and shipping, commodity finance and commodity derivatives for his entire career.
 He was previously a partner at HFW, and was global head of Commodities Legal at BNP Paribas for 8 ½ years.
 He was a pupil barrister at 20 Essex Street Chambers and a solicitor at Reed Smith (formerly Richards Butler) for 5 years, and at HFW for 7 years.
 He held senior positions as in-house counsel at Enron and ABN Amro.

 The Complete Commodities Lawyer